Peter “Grubby” Stubbs is one of Melbourne’s best loved radio presenters.

 He’s a lifelong South Melbourne and Sydney Swans supporter and is an official Swans Ambassador, hosting club functions in Melbourne and interstate, and is renowned for his encyclopaedic knowledge of music and AFL /VFL statistics.

 Grubby enjoys working on his model railway at his property in Apollo Bay.
 He surfs and goes spear-fishing, and travels around Australia and overseas with his wife Jenny.
-He has two adult children, Emma and James, and is grandfather to Link and Indy.
+He has two adult children, Emma and James, and is grandfather to Link, Indy, Lila and Felix.

 Grubby was honoured to be the subject of an Archibald Prize entry by renowned artist Phil Suter.